Sixth Street Viaduct: Demolition and replacement

 During the construction of the viaduct in the 1930s, an onsite plant was used to supply the concrete for construction.
 However, the quality of the concrete turned out to have a high alkali content and led to an alkali-silica reaction (ASR), which created cracks in the concrete and sapped the strength of the structure.
-It is the only one of the historic LA River bridges to suffer from ASR.
+It is the only one of the historic L.A.
+River viaduct bridges to suffer from ASR.

 Estimates stated that the viaduct had a 70% probability of collapse due to a major earthquake within 50 years.
 After initial demolition plans were delayed, the bridge was closed on January 27, 2016, and demolition began on February 5, 2016.
 It took nine months to demolish the existing bridge.

 Prior to the demolition, Los Angeles mayor Eric Garcetti recorded the R&B song "101SlowJam", backed by musicians from the city's Roosevelt High School, and issued it via a video on his own YouTube channel.
 The public service announcement video advertised the closure of parts of the 101 Freeway to accommodate the demolition of the viaduct.
 An estimated 48000 cuyd of concrete, 1,245 tons of structural steel, and 4,200 tons of rebar were hauled away as construction began on the replacement.

 The newly completed bridge is designed by architect Michael Maltzan and the HNTB Design-Build team and contractors Skanska and Stacy and Witbeck.
 The new design has several green spaces built under and around it.
 Bridge construction has experienced several years-long construction delays and multimillion-dollar cost increases.
 When opened, the new span included single-direction bicycle lanes separated from motor traffic with rubber curb bumps and impact-forgiving bollards, a design feature that was universally panned as unsafe and dangerous to cyclists using the bridge.
 A need for emergency vehicle access was given as justification for this design decision by officials, however this has been challenged by advocacy groups and community members.
 The bridge opened on July 9, 2022.

-Cultural depictions
+Cultural depictions of the 1932 incarnation

 The former bridge was a well-known local landmark, and was iconic due to appearing in numerous films, television shows, music videos and video games since 1932.